Is now a good time to buy a house?

 Will mortgage rates go down in 2025?

-Mortgage rates started to ease in 2024, with the Federal Reserve trimming a total of 75 basis points off its borrowing rate late in the year.
-While some analysts are predicting more cuts ahead, it's still doubtful that mortgage rates will decline dramatically in 2025.
+Home mortgage rates in the US eased in 2024, with the Federal Reserve trimming 75 basis points off its borrowing rate late in the year.
+While some analysts are predicting more cuts ahead, it's still doubtful mortgage rates will decline dramatically during the second half of 2025.

 Will housing prices increase?

-Many analysts expect home values to rise modestly in 2025.
-Fannie Mae's latest 2025 housing market forecast anticipates a 3% increase in home prices, while the National Association of Realtors, or NAR, expects home prices to rise by just 2%.
+Many analysts expect home values to rise modestly during the remainder of 2025.
+Looking at the data from a national perspective, Fannie Mae's latest 2025 housing market forecast predicts a 4.1% increase in home prices.

-However, these predictions could change if mortgage rates decline further.
+However, this prediction could change if mortgage rates decline further.
 Lower rates typically attract more buyers, which could increase demand and push home prices higher than expected.
+Recent global tariffs may also drive up prices due to increased construction and material costs.
+Home pricing trends can also vary widely depending on the location.
+Partnering with a local real estate agent can help you better understand local housing prices.

-Many prospective homebuyers are wondering whether they should buy a house in 2025 or wait for mortgage rates and inventory to improve further.
+Many prospective homebuyers are wondering whether they should buy a house this year or wait for mortgage rates and inventory to improve.
+Looking beyond today's pricing and availability fluctuations, homeownership offers long-term benefits that are worth considering.

-For those who are financially prepared, buying a home in 2025 can make sense.
-Here are six strategies to help you determine your next steps.
+For those who are financially prepared, buying a home now can make sense.
+Here are six strategies to help you move forward.

 1Check your local housing market forecast